This Fact Sheet is not relevant in your region

 If there is no money available you may need to consider reducing your director’s salary.
 Director’s salaries should be taken based upon what the company can afford to pay and not on what is needed for the director to meet their own costs.
 If you are unable to meet your personal costs from the salary you are drawing, contact us for advice.

-Ask your accountant for help drawing up a budget sheet of the company’s assets and what it owes (that is, its liabilities).
+You will need to consider whether the company is insolvent, see the earlier section Recognising when a company is insolvent.
+Ask your accountant for help drawing up a balance sheet of the company’s assets and what it owes.

 It can take time to decide what the best solution for your company is.
 You may be able to apply for a moratorium to get some protection from the company’s creditors while you make a decision.
 A company can apply for a moratorium even if it has received a statutory demand or if there is a winding-up petition against it.
 See the section, Dealing with company debts, for information on breathing space for your limited company.